Reflections from the Ledge: A Journey of Hope

 He closed his eyes.

-The first images that came were sharp.
-Painful.
+The first images that came were sharp and painful.
 Human eyes wide with fear.
-Flashlights slicing through the dark woods.
+Flashlights cutting through the dark woods.
 Angry voices.
 Barking dogs.
 Guns.

 The fear was never new.
 It was ancient.
-He had seen it in generations past.
+He had glimpsed it in generations past.
 Fear of the unknown.
 Fear of the wild.
 Fear of losing control.

 And yet…